 Companion Device Interactions

-The ATSC 3.0 Companion Device standard (A/338 [37]) specifies how a separate device, known as the Companion Device (CD), interacts with the Receiver, known as the Primary Device (PD) in the A/338 standard.
-Like the present standard, the A/338 standard relies on different JSON object formats over a WebSocket Interface for the CD Manager APIs that allow the Broadcaster Application to discover and launch CD applications.
-These CD Manager APIs also provide a mechanism for the Broadcaster Application to obtain service end points through a WebSocket interface that allow CD applications to communicate with the Broadcaster Application.
+The ATSC 3.0 Companion Device standard (A/338 [28]) specifies how a separate device, known as the Companion Device (CD), interacts with the Receiver, known as the Primary Device (PD) in the A/338 standard.
+The A/338 standard extends the APIs defined in Sections 8 and 9 of the present standard to provide CD Manager APIs that allow the Broadcaster Application to discover and launch CD Applications operating on the Companion Device.
+These CD Manager APIs also provide a mechanism for the Broadcaster Application to obtain WebSocket service end points that allow application-to-application communication between the CD Applications and the Broadcaster Application.
 The Broadcaster Application may support multiple connections by requesting multiple end points.
 To use the CD Manager APIs, the Broadcaster Application can obtain the WebSocket URL with the mechanism defined in Section 8.2.1.

-Further details of the Companion Device Interactions regarding the discovery and launch of Companion Device applications and the application-to-application WebSocket APIs can be found in the ATSC 3.0 Companion Device standard (A/338 [37]).
+Complete details of the Companion Device Interactions regarding the discovery and launch of Companion Device applications, application-to-application WebSocket communication mechanisms, and Receiver WebSocket APIs available to the CD Application can be found in the ATSC 3.0 Companion Device standard (A/338 [28]).